Skip to content

 agentlock install --tier software

 Pick the harnesses to harden, review the diff, confirm.
-The installer writes harness-specific configuration (e.g. ~/.claude/settings.json hook entries, ~/.codex/hooks.json, plus codex_hooks = true in ~/.codex/config.toml — auto-set on first install, with a backup of the original) and registers a clean rollback path you can invoke later with agentlock uninstall.
+The installer writes harness-specific configuration (e.g. ~/.claude/settings.json hook entries, ~/.codex/hooks.json, plus [features].hooks = true in ~/.codex/config.toml — auto-set on first install, with a backup of the original) and registers a clean rollback path you can invoke later with agentlock uninstall.
+Codex Desktop is supported through the shared Codex ~/.codex hook files.

 What happens next